So I have had this little cabinet in my home my entire adult life.

-And since my time is important to me and my standards are so low, I made a decision.
+And since my standards are so low, I made an executive decision.

 So after the last coat of spray paint, I did a little recreational sanding.

-Let’s just say it is really good for the soul to do a little recreational sanding.
+Let’s just say it is superb for the soul to do a little recreational sanding.

-We owe our crappy state more money in taxes??
+We owe our state more money in taxes?